 The Company provides postretirement medical benefits to a closed group of approximately 400 retired employees and their spouses.
 The plan requires the Company to provide primary medical benefits to the participants until age 65, at which time the Company only pays a fixed amount of \$55 per month per participant for medical benefits.
-Effective August 1, 1993, the Company adopted Statement of Financial Accounting Standards No. 106--Employers' Accounting for Postretirement Benefits Other Than Pensions which requires accrual of postretirement benefits (such as health care benefits) during the years an employee provides services.
-The Company elected to amortize the postretirement benefit obligation over a period not to exceed the average remaining life expectancy of the plan participants (since all of the plan participants are retired).
-The cumulative effect as of August 1, 1993, and impact for the nine months ended April 10, 1994, of adopting this statement was not material to the financial statements of the Company.
+Effective August 1, 1993, the Company adopted Statement of Financial Accounting Standards No. 106 - Employers' Accounting for Postretirement Benefits Other Than Pensions which requires accrual of postretirement benefits (such as health care benefits) during the years an employee provides services.
+The Company elected to amortize the postretirement benefit average obligation over a period not to exceed the average remaining life expectancy of the plan participants (since all of the plan participants are retired).
+The cumulative effect as of August 1, 1993, and impact for the eleven months ended June 30, 1994, of adopting this statement was not material to the financial statements of the Company.

-The Company has expensed \$560,000, \$471,000 and \$532,000 for the years ended July 31, 1993, 1992 and 1991, respectively, on a pay-as-you-go-basis relative to this postretirement benefit obligation.
+The Company had expenses of \$560,000 and \$471,000 for the years ended July 31, 1993 and 1992, respectively, on a pay-as-you-go-basis relative to this postretirement benefit obligation.

-The actuarial liabilities for these postretirement benefits, none of which have been funded, are as follows at April 30, 1994:
+The actuarial liabilities for these postretirement benefits, none of which have been funded, are as follows at June 30, 1994:

-Accumulated Postretirement Benefit ObligationRetirees \$2,270,000

-Fair Value of Assets 0
+Accumulated Postretirement Benefit Obligation-Retirees \$2,270,000 Fair Value of Assets 0

-Accrued Liability \$2,270,000
+Unfunded Status \$2,270,000

-========

-Net periodic postretirement benefit cost for the nine months ended April 30, 1994, included the following components:
+Net periodic postretirement benefit cost for the eleven months ended June 30, 1994, included the following components: